Campaigns & Elections

 District lines: Astoria and Long Island City in Queens, Greenpoint in Brooklyn and parts of Midtown East in Manhattan

 Elizabeth Crowley represented areas of Central Queens in the New York City Council for eight years before losing reelection to Council Member Bob Holden.
 She has run for Queens borough president twice since then and is now attempting another comeback in a new area far from her old council district.
 She is a moderate Democrat with high name recognition and establishment support, including endorsements from Rep. Greg Meeks and the United Federation of Teachers.
-She’s also got a fundraising advantage, reporting $286,346 on hand as of late July.
-She’s related to former Rep. Joseph Crowley, who was famously unseated by DSA-backed Rep. Alexandria Ocasio-Cortez in 2018.
-Now the DSA is trying to beat another Crowley and is supporting Kristen Gonzalez, a credit card company product manager and DSA organizer.
+She’s also got a fundraising advantage, reporting $261,275 on hand as of mid-August.
+She’s related to former Rep. Joe Crowley, who was famously unseated by DSA-backed Rep. Alexandria Ocasio-Cortez in 2018.
+Now, the DSA is trying to beat another Crowley and is supporting Kristen Gonzalez, a credit card company product manager and DSA organizer.
 The city’s progressive movement is throwing its whole weight behind her, including the Working Families Party and state Sen. Michael Gianaris, who currently represents much of the new district.
-Gonzalez had $88,891 on hand as of late July.
-That’s just slightly more than Nomiki Konst’s $74,240 – though that included a $50,000 loan from herself.
-Konst is a political pundit who ran for public advocate in 2019 is also running as a progressive in this district that seems tailor-made to get a leftist elected.
-But Crowley isn’t the only one competing in the moderate lane.
+Gonzalez had $64,569 on hand as of mid-August.
+Konst, a political pundit who was also running as a progressive in this district, dropped out and endorsed Gonzalez just as early voting began.
+Crowley isn’t the only one competing in the moderate lane.
 Michael Corbett may appeal to would-be Crowley voters as a vice chair of the state Democratic Party and a longtime political aide who has the support of Rep. Carolyn Maloney.
 He reported $33,279 on hand.

 – with reporting by Zach Williams